(Exercising Your Mind) To be the best version of yourself, you may have been informed that you have to get out of your “comfort zone”.

 This is the level of our unconscious mind, which is guarded by the subconscious mind.

-The subconscious mind is the critical filter that rejects unfamiliar ideas from entering the subconscious.
-The subconscious, critical filter often modifies unfamiliar ideas, so that they become acceptable to the unconscious.
+The subconscious mind is the critical filter that often rejects unfamiliar ideas from entering the unconscious.
+If ideas are not completely rejected, the subconscious, critical filter modifies unfamiliar ideas, so that they become acceptable to the unconscious.

 Unfamiliar ideas are perceived as threats to our survival by our unconscious mind, even if the ideas would be better for our survival.